-Porto Carras in Sithonia, one of Greece’s largest and most iconic hotels, and the relatively new, ultra-luxe Miraggio Thermal Spa Resort on the tip of Kassandra, will remain closed through the Summer 2020 season.
+Porto Carras in Sithonia, one of Greece’s largest and most iconic hotels, and the relatively new, ultra-luxe Miraggio Thermal Spa Resort on the tip of Kassandra, remained closed through the Summer 2020 season.
 Still, add them to your bucket list for 2021!

 Restaurants in Halkidiki

 Kamares by Spondi.
 Near the borders to the limited-entry Mount Athos, inside the classic hotel Eagles Palace, set on a large, wooden balcony overlooking the island of Ammouliani, the restaurant Kamares by Spondi boasts a molecular French cuisine menu with the creative culinary stamp of two-star Michelin chef Arnaud Bignon from the Spondi restaurant in Athens.

 Marina.
 On the ancient Potidea canal that practically makes the Kassandra peninsula look like an island, this award-winning gastronomy meeting point attracts a discerning clientele.
 Regarded to be one of the finest seafood restaurants in Greece, it sits on the perfect balcony by the sea.